apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/rule-definition/mask/create-mask-rule.en.md

 {{% /tab %}}
 {{< /tabs >}}

-### Supplement
+### Note

-- `maskAlgorithmType` specifies the data masking algorithm type, please refer to [Data Masking Algorithm](/en/user-manual/common-config/builtin-algorithm/mask/);
+- `maskAlgorithmType` specifies the data masking algorithm type.
+For more details, please refer to [Data Masking Algorithm](/en/user-manual/common-config/builtin-algorithm/mask/);
 - Duplicate `ruleName` will not be created.

 ### Example